sparkfun/flux-sdk/docs/iot_azure.md

 * Securely connecting the device
 * How data is posted from the Flux Framework to the Azure Device

-Currently, the Azure IoT device connection used to post data from the hardware to the Azure IoT Device .
+Currently, the Azure IoT device connection is is a single direction - it is used used to post data from the hardware to the Azure IoT Device.
 Configuration information from Azure IoT to the FLux framework is currently not implemented.

 ## General Operation